 (c) information relating to a person’s finances or insurance.

-[Regulation 23 inserted in Gazette 19 Feb 2010 p.
+[Regulation 23 inserted: Gazette 19 Feb 2010 p.
 661-2.]

 24. Disclosure of relevant information (Act s.
 72(2))

 (1) During an emergency situation or state of emergency, a hazard management officer or an authorised officer may disclose relevant information to a person or entity engaged by an emergency management agency to provide welfare services.